AnastasiiaMishchenko/Internationals/Anastasiia Mishchenko/Portfolio.md

  ![Intermidiate 2](https://github.com/AnastasiiaMishchenko/Internationals/blob/master/Anastasiia%20Mishchenko/Images/3.jpeg)
  ![ENd](https://github.com/AnastasiiaMishchenko/Internationals/blob/master/Anastasiia%20Mishchenko/Images/4.jpeg)

  **Conclusion:** I like the course really a lot.
 Despite the fact of stress caused by working on the final project, I was very interested in the topic and exploring the IoT world.
-I will also need it or my current work, so getting the basics were extremely useful and beneficial.
+I will also need it for my current work, so getting the basics were extremely useful and beneficial.

  <div align="right"><a href="#top">Back to top</a></div>